Lucasgeg/remixFullStackPrisma/README.md

-# A Practical Introduction to Prisma
+# Advanced Prisma with MongoDB

-This repository contains the starter project for the **A Practical Introduction to Prisma with MongoDB** workshop by [Nikolas Burk](https://twitter.com/nikolasburk).
+This repository contains the starter project for the **Advanced Prisma with MongoDB** workshop by [Sabin Adams](https://twitter.com/sabintehdev).

 ## Setup